Citroën C1: 2009 facelift

 In January 2009, the Citroën C1 was facelifted at the same time as the Peugeot 107 and Toyota Aygo.

 The updated C1 features a revised front bumper and grille, in keeping with Citroën's family look.
 Three new colours were also added and trim levels were also revised: basic Vibe models became 'VT', and Rhythm became 'VTR'.
 More durable seat fabrics were used and ventilation control graphics were updated for better legibility, and all models received new wheel trims.
+A revised clutch was fitted from this model onwards.

 A special edition "Splash" was available at launch, though this was a strictly limited edition.
 This was based on the basic "VT".
 However, it featured air conditioning, a CD player and electric front windows.
 The Splash model was available in Electra Blue or Lipizan White.
 Electra Blue came with white door mirrors, whilst Lipizan White came with glossy black door mirrors.

 2012 facelift

 Citroën made a further facelift in March 2012.
 Changes included revised bumper, bonnet, steering wheel and CD player; LED daytime running lights, a new blue paint "Botticelli Blue", and improved fuel economy.

 Two new trims were added to the facelift C1 range – Platinum and Edition, both came with alloy wheels, foglights, and a leather steering wheel and gearstick as standard while Platinum added a spoiler and chrome interior trim.
 VTR+ became the entry level trim when these were introduced.

+In August 2012, a third trim, Connexion, was also added to the line-up.
+Connexion was based on the VTR trim, with 14" alloy wheels, dark tinted rear windows, and different painting.

 From 2012 to 2014, The car was rebranded as the Citroën C1 eco for the Greek market.

 Engines

 Reliability

 Breakdown statistics reported by the German Automobile Club in May 2010 placed the Citroën C1 (which the data grouped with the Peugeot 107 and Toyota Aygo) at the top of the sub small car class, in respect of the low breakdown rates achieved for cars aged between one and four years.
-Class laggards were the Chevrolet Matiz (0–3-year-old cars) and the Smart Fortwo (4–5-year-old cars).